 Simplicity to succeed in 2021

-Simplicity isn’t easy to achieve.
-It goes along with renouncing, abandoning, letting go.
-Just keeping the essence, the most valuable part, or the pure objective need.
+Simplicity in daily life to succeed in 2021 isn’t easy to achieve.
+Simplicity is my motto for 2021 and goes along with renouncing, abandoning, letting go.
+Over the past year, we renounced on one of the basic. rights already: our freedom to move.
+And there’s so much more we can clear from live, just keeping the essence, the most valuable part, or the pure objective need.

-Avoiding burden, questionings, headaches to live with more lightness and happiness.
+Avoiding burden, questionings, headaches, to live with more lightness and happiness, particularly in 2021.

 Somehow our brain isn’t trained for going straight to the easiest solution, on the contrary, it will guide us to complexity and difficulty, and we seem to like it.